sandeepgit32/MinuteDB/README.md

 # Example:
 db = MinuteDB("users", "name")
 ```
-If the table already exist, then the primary key need not be specified.
+If the table already exists, then the primary key need not be specified.
 ```python
 # Format:
 db = MinuteDB(<table_name>)